micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-14-rashi_en.md

 <b>As You spoke, saying:</b> What is the statement?

 ### passuk 18
-<b>Hachem, slow to anger.</b> At the righteous and at the wicked.
+<b>Adonoy, slow to anger.</b> At the righteous and at the wicked.
 When Moshe ascended on high, he found the Holy One, Blessed is He, sitting and writing, “Hashem is slow to anger.”
 He (Moshe) said to Him, ‘to the righteous’?
 The Holy One, Blessed is He, said to him, ‘even to the wicked’!
 He (Moshe) said to Him, ‘let the wicked perish’!
 He said to him ‘by your life, you will need this thing.’
 When the Israelites sinned with the [golden] calf and the spies, Moshe prayed before Him with “slow to anger.”
 The Holy One, Blessed is He, said: “But you said to Me ‘to the righteous”’?
 He (Moshe) said to Him: “But You said to me, ‘Even to the wicked’.”
 <b>Acquit.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Those who repent.
 <b>[He] does not acquit.</b> Those who do not repent.